testerbot00000/countr/README.md

 If you want to, you can make these permissions only work in the counting channel.

 ** **
-<big>Moving count from another bot</big>

-We allow you to move counts from a previous bot to Countr.
-Just come to the support server and ask us to check it out.
-Note: Faking counts to get a higher count is not allowed.

-** **
 <big>Contributors</big>

 - `Main Developer and Designer` Promise - Gleeny (110090225929191424)